The Graph Network > Indexing

 Deploy all resources with kubectl apply -k $dir.

 Graph Node is an open source Rust implementation that event sources the Ethereum blockchain to deterministically update a data store that can be queried via the GraphQL endpoint.
-Developers use subgraphs to define their schema, and a set of mappings for transforming the data sourced from the block chain and the Graph Node handles syncing the entire chain, monitoring for new blocks, and serving it via a GraphQL endpoint.
+Developers use subgraphs to define their schema, and a set of mappings for transforming the data sourced from the blockchain and the Graph Node handles syncing the entire chain, monitoring for new blocks, and serving it via a GraphQL endpoint.

 Getting started from source